The statin drugs which lower cholesterol, among

 "inflammation" (one theory is that heart attacks are partially caused by

-inflamation) has been debunked by the MS studies on two of the statin drugs
+inflammation) has been debunked by several studies including the MS studies on two of the

 also suppressed proteins that protect people against inflammation and